yleeyilin/tp/docs/UserGuide.md

 Example: <br>
 * `/unpin ; name : Poochie`

-  The above command unpins the contact named `Poochie`, provided a contact named `Poochie` exists and is pinned in your contacts list.
+  The above command unpins the contact named `Poochie`, provided a contact named `Poochie` exists in your contacts list.

 <br>